2025 Champions Trophy squads: India

-India pace spearhead Jasprit Bumrah had been ruled out of the squad for the ICC Men’s Champions Trophy 2025.
-Harshit Rana had been named as his replacement, with the lower back injury sustained in January during the Border-Gavaskar Trophy continuing to sideline India's pace ace.
+Jasprit Bumrah was ruled out of the squad due to a lower back injury sustained in January during the Border-Gavaskar Trophy.
+Later, Harshit Rana was named as his replacement.
 Rana had impressive performance in ODI series against England, scalping six wickets in his first three outings.
 Bumrah had also missed the ICC Men's T20 World Cup 2022 in Australia, making this the second ICC event the 31-year-old has had to miss with a back injury.
 India also included spinner Varun Chakaravarthy in the squad, replacing Yashasvi Jaiswal, who was originally part of the provisional team.
 Jaiswal had been named as a non-travelling substitute, alongside Mohammed Siraj and Shivam Dube.